apptainer/singularity-userdocs/definition_files.rst

         This is a demo container used to illustrate a def file that uses all supported sections.

-Although, the order of the sections in the def file is unimportant, they have been documented below in the order of their execution during the build process for logical understanding.

 %setup
 ======

-During the build process, commands in the ``%setup`` section are first executed on the host system outside of the container after the base OS has been installed.
+Commands in the ``%setup`` section are executed on the host system outside of the container after the base OS has been installed.
 You can reference the container file system with the ``$SINGULARITY_ROOTFS`` environment variable in the ``%setup`` section.

 .. note::

     Be careful with the ``%setup`` section!
-This scriptlet is executed outside of the container on the host system itself, and is executed with elevated privileges.
+This scriptlet is executed outside of the container on the host system itself, and is executed with elevated priviledges.
 Commands in ``%setup`` can alter and potentially damage the host.

 Consider the example from the definition file above: